 In 2016, Carolina K-12 began a partnership with the North Caroliniana Society, a private nonprofit dedicated to the promotion of increased knowledge and appreciation of North Carolina’s heritage.
-Committed to supporting our state’s K-12 teachers, the Society developed the William Friday Teacher Education Initiative, with the goal of equally educating and appreciating our state’s hard working educators through free, quality professional development events.
-In partnership with Carolina K-12 and UNC-Chapel Hill’s Wilson Library, the first annual William Friday Teacher’s Seminar was held in July 2016, and will be followed by additional events throughout each year.
+Committed to supporting our state’s K-12 teachers, the Society developed the William Friday Teacher Education Initiative, with the goal of equally educating and appreciating our state’s hard working educators through free, quality professional development events and resources.
+Aspects of this initiative include:

-Additional information and registration instructions will be posted on our Upcoming Trainings page.
+Additional information and registration instructions for future Retreats will be posted on our Upcoming Trainings page.

 To learn more about the North Caroliniana Society, visit their website by clicking here.
-To learn about upcoming William Friday Teacher Education Initiatives, funded by the Society, visit our Upcoming Trainings page or contact Christie Norris at email@example.com.
+To learn about upcoming William Friday Teacher Education Initiatives, visit our Upcoming Trainings page or contact Christie Norris at email@example.com.